 The experience offers you the chance to work alongside award-winning conservation departments and pioneering veterinary staff at a Big Five game reserve.
 The Vet Eco Safari Experience (EMS) pushes you out of your comfort zone, making you an all-round better vet.
-Working alongside the staff, you will be faced with unpredictable and unusual practices that our wildlife vets are regularly accustomed to, providing the perfect platform to broaden your experience and build your confidence in your veterinary skills (for one-on-one veterinary work experience, shadow one of our highly knowledgeable wildlife vets with our Vet Shadow Wildlife Experience).
+Working alongside the staff, you will be faced with unpredictable and unusual practices that our wildlife vets are regularly accustomed to, providing the perfect platform to broaden your experience and build your confidence in your veterinary skills.

 Project Type: Wildlife Veterinary Science, Conservation Project, Extra Mural Studies.

 Price: 2024 Rates: £2,762 per person

 Start Dates: Course 1: 27 May – 10 June 2024 | Course 2: 10 June – 24 June 2024 | 24 June – 08 July 2024

 Accommodation: Purpose built volunteer accommodation situated on the Game Reserve.

 Meals: Three meals per day included, semi participation.

 Based at Shamwari Game Reserve, this vet work experience has been formulated to provide you with a work-based learning experience.
 Here, both your practical and theoretical abilities will be tested.
 As well as your veterinary skills, you will also be given the opportunity to develop your conservation knowledge.

 – To expose participants to behind-the-scenes veterinary wildlife practices at Shamwari Game Reserve.